What is Electronic Invoicing and How Does it Work?

 Fewer bottlenecks.
 Manually adjusting errors on paper invoices costs time and money.
 With invoicing software, you can reduce the risk of human error and instantly make changes, all reflected instantaneously in your invoicing portal—i.e., your single source of truth.

-How To Get Started with Electronic Invoice Processing
+How to Get Started with Electronic Invoice Processing

-It can be hard to choose the right invoice software for your business, but it’s important to take into consideration the needs of your department or company.
+It can be hard to choose the right e-invoicing software for your business, but it’s important to take into consideration the needs of your department or company.
 Some general questions you should ask are:

 • What kind of functionalities and integrations do you need?
 How specialized should they be?
+Do their services comply with (inter)national standards for electronic data exchange, like EDIFACT or PEPPOL?

 • Do you only need invoicing or accounting features, or also additional features such as project management?